sserio3/sserio3/README.md

-- 👋 Hi, I’m @sserio3
+- 👋 Hi, My name is Sianna Serio.
+Here on GitHub, I'm @sserio3
 - 👀 I’m interested in Artificial Intelligence and Machine Learning, specifically Natural Language Processing.
 I am also interested in Software and Web Development.
-- 🌱 I’m currently learning about Machine Learning and Natural Language Processing models.
+- 🌱 I’m currently learning about User Interface/User Experience Design.
-- 💞️ I’m looking to collaborate on any projects involving ML, software, or web development, espcially those using Python or C++.
+- 💞️ I’m looking to collaborate on any projects involving ML, software, or web development, especially those using Python or C++.
 - 📫 How to reach me: sianna.serio@gmail.com

 <!---